CSCfi/csc-user-guide/docs/apps/ipyrad.md

 ## Available

--   Puhti-rhel8:  0.9.84
+-   Puhti:  0.9.84

 ## Usage

-In Puhti-rhel8, iPyrad can be taken in use by loading the ipyrad module
+In Puhti, iPyrad can be taken in use by loading the ipyrad module

 ```text
 module load ipyrad